 What is a VAT registration threshold?

-The VAT registration threshold is a limit value, different in all European countries, and sellers need to register for VAT in the country they are selling to when this limit is reached.
-So distance selling, e.g. via online mail orders, or rather the turnover of the distance sales, is something that needs to be monitored.
+The VAT registration threshold is a limit value, which used to be different in all European countries and which crossing required sellers to register for VAT in the country they are selling.
+Now, an overall european threshold took their place.
+So distance selling, e.g. via online mail orders, or rather the turnover of the distance sales, is something that still needs to be monitored.
 To sum it up, it’s a limit whose exceeding leads to tax obligations and duties, and the turnover is what counts.

 How do I avoid VAT threshold?